TutulDevs/MD/React/Sections/S17-Practice.md

 * Fixed the problem of adding item on cart.
 It's now increamenting by 1.
 Great!
 * Added Axios to get data.
 * Fetched meals from FB with loading & error state.
+* Added checkout form to send data to FB.
+* Created an Input component.